MikeChunko/raytrace/README.md

 - Reflective materials
 - Refractive materials

-While this is missing some more advanced features (fresnel equations, etc.), it still generates good images and is a fine example of what ray tracing can do.
+While this is missing some more advanced features, it is capable of generating a realistic image.

 <p align="center">
   <img src="https://github.com/MikeChunko/raytrace/blob/master/result.png">